-(1) Count Five Should Be Dismissed Because the Farm Loans Program Does Not Involve a Securities Transaction connection with GTV's private placement.
-(See Ind., ¶ 14(d) ("After launching the Farm Loan Program, KWOK continued to promote GTV and to falsely represent the value of GTV.")
+(1) Count Eight Should Be Dismissed Because the Farm Loans Program Does Not Involve a Securities Transaction

+As a threshold matter, the Indictment is hopelessly muddled in identifying what securities are at issue in the Farm Loans securities count, rendering Count Eight defective as a matter of law.
+On one hand, the Indictment seems to suggest that the alleged Farm Loans fraud was conducted in connection with GTV's private placement.
+(See Ind., ¶17(d) ("After launching the Farm Loan Program, KWOK continued to promote GTV and to falsely represent the value of GTV.").)
 On the other hand, the Indictment's statutory allegations appear to allege that it is the Farm Loans themselves that are the security.
-(Id., ¶ 40 (alleging that Mr. Kwok "conducted the Farm Loan Program to obtain money from victims through false statements").)
-Because Mr. Kwok should not have to guess as to the government's theory, Count Five should be dismissed on due process grounds alone.
+(Id., ¶48 (alleging that Mr. Kwok "conducted the Farm Loan Program to obtain money from victims through false statements").)
+Because Mr. Kwok should not have to guess as to the government's theory, Count Eight should be dismissed on due process grounds alone.
 See Walsh, 194 F.3d at 44; see also Russell, 369 U.S. at 764.